 Server Message Block (SMB)

 Server Message Block shares, also known as Common Internet File System (CIFS) shares, are accessible by Windows, macOS, Linux, and BSD computers.
-Access is slower than an NFS share due to the single-threaded design of Samba.
 SMB provides more configuration options than NFS and is a good choice on a network for Windows or Mac systems.
-However, it is a poor choice if the CPU on the TrueNAS system is limited.
-If it is maxed out, upgrade the CPU or consider a different type of share.

 TrueNAS uses Samba to share pools using Microsoft’s SMB protocol.
-SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install the Samba client in order to provide support for SMB.
-If the distro did not, install the Samba client using the distro software repository.
+SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install an SMB client in order to provide support for the SMB protocol.

 The SMB protocol supports many different types of configuration scenarios, ranging from the simple to complex.
 The complexity of the scenario depends upon the types and versions of the client operating systems that will connect to the share, whether the network has a Windows server, and whether Active Directory is being used.
 Depending on the authentication requirements, it might be necessary to create or import users and groups.